Redefining “the Supreme Court Bar”April 7, 2019

 The perception that “the Supreme Court Bar” is, and should be, an elite, self-perpetuating echo chamber needs to be changed.

 More broadly, the perception that “the Supreme Court Bar” is, and should continue to be, an elite, tight-knit, self-perpetuating “echo chamber” should be changed.
 In my view, it is better for the practicing Supreme Court Bar to be considerably larger and more diverse than a “club of elites.”
 It should be composed of many skilled appellate advocates from around the United States who bring differing perspectives, a variety of brief-writing and oral advocacy talents, and substantive expertise and experience to the Court.
 Indeed, this aptly describes what already is the real Supreme Court Bar—a reality that the Justices of the Supreme Court, along with law school professors and legal media, not only should embrace, but also laud.

 The real Supreme Court Bar encompasses many skilled appellate advocates from around the United States who bring to the Court differing perspectives, a variety of brief-writing and oral advocacy talents, and substantive expertise and experience.

-Note: A version of this article, under the title “A Broader View of the US Supreme Court Bar,” was published by Law360 on April 24, 2019 and reprinted in the July 2019 edition of DRI’s For The Defense magazine.
+Note: A version of this article, under the title “A Broader View of the US Supreme Court Bar,” was published by Law360 on April 24, 2019 and reprinted with permission in the July 2019 edition of DRI’s For The Defense magazine.